RESOCIATIVE MEDICINE

 • The base of vagal nerve ‘Vu’ exercise (a big breath in as low as possible in the abdomen then slowly out saying ‘Vu’ and focussing on that area.)

-We are ultimately aiming for a regular, unconcious pattern of 'pelvic floor' breathing - where the respiratory diagphragm is in coordination with the pelvic one, indicating that the organs and connective tissue of the whole torso are integrated.
+We are ultimately aiming for a regular, unconcious pattern of 'pelvic floor' breathing, ideally through the nose almost all the time - where the respiratory diaphragm is in coordination with the pelvic one, indicating that the organs and connective tissue of the whole torso are integrated.

 Accupuncture